Interesting Facts About Alcohol to Support Your Recovery

 What should I expect in the first 30 days of alcohol recovery?

-Cognitive recovery, including sharper focus and improved sleep, usually appears within two to four weeks1.
+Expect the first 30 days to bring a blend of physical, cognitive, and emotional changes.
+Withdrawal symptoms often peak between 6–48 hours and may require medical monitoring for safety[3].
+Cognitive recovery, including sharper focus and improved sleep, usually appears within two to four weeks[1].
 During this time, emotional highs and lows are common as the brain recalibrates.
-Establishing daily routines, actively engaging in therapy, and building coping strategies are essential steps.
-Week by week, steady progress helps reinforce new habits and reshapes both health and hope2.
+Establishing daily routines, engaging in therapy, and building coping strategies are essential steps for building momentum[2].

 Are there flexible or part-time recovery options for professionals and parents?